Feet: The Taboo Body Part.

 - Transferring ground reaction forces (i.e., force that is distributed to the body from the ground).

-- Proprioception (i.e., sensory information to help you accomodate to your environment).
+- Proprioception (i.e., sensory information to help you accommodate to your environment).
 (1)

 In essence, your feet allow you to do pretty much everything in your daily life.
 However, to make things simple, we will talk about the foot in two contexts: the ankle and the toes.